Distribution of primes of split reductions for abelian surfaces: Introduction

-It turns out that there is a strong connection between the (upper) density of primes $\fp$ such that $\overline{A}_{\fp}$ splits and the properties of the ${\overline{K}}$-endomorphism ring $\End_{\overline{K}}(A)$.
-In particular, Murty and Patankar \cite[Theorem 5.1, p.
-3]{MuPa08} conjectured that the density of primes $\fp$ such that $\overline{A}_{\fp}$ splits is zero if and only if $\End_{\overline{K}}(A)$ is commutative in light of the following observations.
-It is known that if $\End_{\overline{K}}(A)\simeq \Z$ and the dimension of $A$ is 2, 6 or odd, the density of primes $\fp$ such that $\overline{A}_{\fp}$ splits is zero based on the result of Chavdarov \cite[Corollary 6.10, p.
-179] {Ch97}; If $A$ has complex multiplication, Murty and Patankar \cite[Theorem 3.1, p.
-12]{MuPa08} proved an analogous result; if $\End_{\overline{K}}(A)$ is isomorphic to an indefinite quaternion division algebra, then for each prime $\fp\nmid N_A$, $\overline{A}_\fp$ splits \cite[Theorem 2, p.
-140]{Ta66}.
-Conversely, if an absolutely simple abelian variety $A/K$ associated to a cusp form of weight 2 admits a positive density of primes $\fp$ such that $\overline{A}_{\fp}$ splits, then $\End_{\overline{K}}(A)$ is not commutative \cite[Theorem 4.1, p.
-17]{MuPa08}.
+It turns out that there is a strong connection between the (upper) density of primes $\fp$ such that $\overline{A}_{\fp}$ splits and the structure of the geometric endomorphism ring $\End_{\overline{K}}(A)$ of $A$.
+It is known that for an absolutely simple abelian variety $A/K$, if $\End_{\overline{K}}(A)\simeq \Z$ and the dimension of $A$ is 2, 6 or odd, the density of primes $\fp$ such that $\overline{A}_{\fp}$ splits is zero (see \cite[Corollary 6.10, p.
+179] {Ch97}); if $A$ has complex multiplication or is of $\GL_2$-type over $\Q$ such that $\End_{\overline{K}}(A)$ commutative, a similar result holds (see \cite[Theorem 3.1, p.
+12, Theorem 4.1, p.
+17]{MuPa08}).
+On the other hand, if $\End_{\overline{K}}(A)$ is isomorphic to an indefinite quaternion division algebra, then for each prime $\fp\nmid N_A$, $\overline{A}_\fp$ splits (see \cite[Theorem 2, p.
+140]{Ta66}).
+In light of these observations, Murty and Patankar \cite[Theorem 5.1, p.
+3]{MuPa08} conjectured that the density of primes $\fp$ such that $\overline{A}_{\fp}$ splits is zero if and only if $\End_{\overline{K}}(A)$ is commutative.

-Related studies on the relationship between the reductions of an absolutely simple abelian variety and its endomorphism ring were pursued in \cite{Zy08, Ac09, ElElHaKo09, Ac12, Zy14, AcHo17, CoMaSiVo19, ShTa20, CoLoVo21}.
-In particular, Achter proved one direction of the Murty-Patankar Conjecture \cite[Theorem B]{Ac09}, and he also related this conjecture to known instances of the Mumford-Tate Conjecture \cite[Theorem A]{Ac09}.
-Building on the result, Zywina \cite[Theorem 1.2, p.2]{Zy14} proved the other direction under the assumption of the Mumford-Tate Conjecture.
+In 2009, Achter proved one direction of the Murty-Patankar Conjecture \cite[Theorem B]{Ac09}, and he also showed the conjecture holds for abelian varieties that satisfy the Mumford-Tate Conjecture \cite[Theorem A]{Ac09}.
+Building on these results, Zywina \cite[Theorem 1.2, p.
+5043]{Zy14} proved the other direction of the Murty-Patankar Conjecture under the Mumford-Tate Conjecture.